Faculty-led trip summer

 Happy, sad good bye dinner in Helsinki: Courtney, Jessica, Russ, Juliann, Amy, Alison, Gaelen and Erin.

-(Photos by Becky Thorgaard, Tina Fernandez and KA)
+_________________________________________ (Photos by Becky Thorgaard, Tina Fernandez and KA) |

-The 8th- 11th centuries constitute the roughly 300 years historians have termed 'the Viking Age.’
+ancient moose at the National Museum of Denmark in Copenhagen Brief Description of Program: The 8th- 11th centuries constitute the roughly 300 years historians have termed 'the Viking Age.’
 During this time the peoples of Scandinavia put their cultural imprint on Europe and made it as far as the Middle East and North America.
 However, since those days Scandinavia has developed into modern Western European nations of high living standards, universal healthcare, and social security benefits while sporting a vibrant social and arts scene.
 Noted for the particular, minimalist Scandinavian design and the development of alternative energies, Denmark, Sweden and Finland are an integral part of the European Union.
 During this trip we'll visit museums and sights pertaining to Scandinavia's past and present to find traces of the rambunctious Vikings in the modern Scandinavian, open, friendly, and liberal societies.
 Along with first-hand experiences of contemporary life in the three Scandinavian nations, we will search for remnants of ancient Norse cultures in museums and sights with the purpose of making connections between the present and the past.
 Course requirements include preparatory meetings during spring 2010 conducting information research, completion of a travel journal, and a post-travel research paper on a topic (chosen in conjunction with the instructor) examining the confluence of Scandinavian art and cultures.
+Required readings include:

 Runestones at the National Museum, Copenhagen